SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    1. SQL supports specifying the order with the `ORDER BY` clause
-   2. Several relational operations, such as joins, can be implemented efficiently if the input relatsions are first sorted, e.g., join.
+   2. Several relational operations, such as joins, can be implemented efficiently if the input relatsions are first sorted.

 2. Sort records logically

    To sort reocrds logically according to a field, we can build an ordered index on that field, then accessing the records through that index is ordered.

-   But since reocrds are ONLY logically ordered but not physically, it will result in massive random I/Os.
+   But since reocrds are ONLY logically ordered but not physically sorted, it could result in massive random I/Os.

    > We want records to be physically ordered.